garg-chhavi/Continuous_Control/Report.md

 ## Rewards

-The best performance was achieved by **DDPG** where the reward of +30 was achieved in 108 episodes (Environment solved in  episodes).
-This was done using enviroenemt with 20 agents in parallel.
+The best performance was achieved by **DDPG** where the reward of +30 was achieved in 125 episodes (Environment solved in 25 episodes).
+This was done using environment with 20 agents in parallel.

 ![ddpg](./Score.png?raw=true "Title")